varnish/Varnish-Book/varnish_book.rst

     The *waiting* state is reached when a request *n* arrives while a previous identical request 0 is being handled by the backend.
     In this case, request 0 is set as *busy* and all subsequent requests *n* are queued in a waiting list.
-    If the fetched object from request 0 is cacheable, the object is given to all queued requests *n*.
+    If the fetched object from request 0 is cacheable, all *n* requests in the waiting list call the lookup operation again.
+    This retry will hopefully hit the desired object in cache.
     In this way, only one request is sent to the backend.

     The *waiting* state is designed to improve response performance.
-    However, a counterproductive scenario, namely *request serialization*, may occur if the fetched objects are uncacheable, and so is recursively the next request in the waiting list.
+    However, a counterproductive scenario, namely *request serialization*, may occur if the fetched object is uncacheable, and so is recursively the next request in the waiting list.
     This situation forces every single request in the waiting list to be sent to the backend in a serial manner.
     Serialized requests should be avoided because their performance is normally poorer than sending multiple requests in parallel.
     The built-in `vcl_backend_response`_  subroutine avoids *request serialization*.